kitoki/kitoki.github.io/_posts/C notes for professional.md

 array[ 0 ] = Add;
 array[ 1 ] = Multiply;
 ```
 You can learn more here and here.

-It is also possible to define an array of function-pointers of different types, though that would require casting when-

-ever you want to access the specific function.
+It is also possible to define an array of function-pointers of different types, though that would require casting whenever you want to access the specific function.
 You can learn more here.

 ## Chapter 25: Function Parameters